UNCERTAIN PEOPLE BUY MORE STUFF

 So we must be held in a state of forever self-doubting, forever lacking, forever running to keep up.

-This all might be obvious to you, or maybe it’s an infuriating realisation.
+This all might be very obvious to you, or maybe you feel personally attacked.
 One thing we can be sure of is that it’s been going on since the dawn of consumer culture as we know it.

 From those 1960s Betty-Draper-alike suburban housewives (who had it all, but felt nothing) we talked about a year ago in The Problem That (Still) Has No Name…

-’s )...…to everything that’s been discovered and discussed over the years by the academic community: there’s extensive research on compensatory consumption - our tendency to buy things whenever our sense of self feels destabilised, confused or threatened.
+there’s a whole canon of research on compensatory consumption - our tendency to buy things whenever our sense of self feels destabilised, confused or threatened.

 For example Boston University’s Dr. Nailya Ordabayeva wrote in 2015 about people engaging in status consumption when they felt inferior or uncertain about their social standing.

-And consumer psychologist Dr. Kit Yarrow’s work sheds light on the logic behind the phrase retail therapy.
+And consumer psychologist Dr. Kit Yarrow’s work on the phrase retail therapy.
 Her studies found that the act of shopping often serves not just practical needs, but also emotional regulation…by activating the brain's reward centres and temporarily soothing psychological discomfort.

 The system doesn't just sell stuff.
 It sells relief.